Jesus On the Job

 In here, inside the church, we’re all Christians, we’re all saints of God, we all say that we love Jesus.
 But out there we’re rubbing shoulders every day with people who don’t know Jesus Christ.
 It is one thing to say “I am a servant” in here; it is another thing out there in the world.
 What did Jesus say?
 “You are the light of the world; a city set on a hill cannot be hid.
 Let your light so shine before men that they may see your good deeds and glorify your Father who is in heaven.”
 The way you show your Christian faith is by your Christian spirit and the good deeds that you do outside of this place.

 So what does a servant look like on the job?
 The answer may surprise you.
-Turn with me in the Bible back to Ephesians 5 and 6.
-I’m going to pick up the story we looked at last sermon in Ephesians 6 beginning with verse 5 and reading down through verse 9.
+Lets look at Ephesians 6:5-9.
 The preceding passages dealt with husbands and wives and children and parents.
 You can see Paul’s attitude.
 He’s talking about being a servant in marriage and being a servant at home.
 Now he’s going to talk about being a servant in the workplace.
 When he says the word slave, just think of the word employee and when he says master, just think of employer or owner.

 Notice that in this passage there are two levels.
 There is the level of being a slave.
 There is also the level of being a master.
 That is good, because most of us live on both levels at the same time.
 Most people are both slaves and masters.
 Most of us have people we work for, people who are over us, or people we answer to.
 Most of us have people on our level that we work with, and most of us have people who work for us or under us or who answer to us in some way.
 So for most of us, aspects of being a slave and aspects of being a master will apply to us directly.